germanger/iosocket-game-of-life/README.md

 # iosocket-game-of-life
-A "multiplayer" game of life (with chat)
+A "multiplayer" Conway's game of life (with chat)

 ## Demo
 The master branch is directly deployed to heroku: https://iosocket-game-of-life.herokuapp.com/